-The original Universal Studios Florida park does not have a water ride except for a splash pad zone in the Woody Woodpecker kid section of the park.
+There are NO water rides at Universal Studios Orlando park.
+Up until January 2023, Universal Studios Florida had a splash pad zone in the Woody Woodpecker kid section of the park.
 So guests who are looking for the best Universal Orlando water rides should plan to spend a significant amount of time at Islands of Adventure park.

-The three main water rides included on this list which are Popeye and Bluto’s Bilge-Rat Barges, Dudley Do-Right’s Ripsaw Falls, and Jurassic Park River Adventure are all included in Islands of Adventure theme park at Universal Orlando.
+Yes, there sure are!
+The three main Universal Orlando water rides included on this list which are Popeye and Bluto’s Bilge-Rat Barges, Dudley Do-Right’s Ripsaw Falls, and Jurassic Park River Adventure are all included in Islands of Adventure theme park at Universal Orlando.
 The main one that you are guaranteed to get soaked on is Dudley Do-Right’s Ripsaw Falls with the other two rides being hit or miss as to just how wet you will get.

 Related post: What is the Cheapest Way to go to Universal Studios?